Image

 My pricing philosophy & policies

-At the same time, this is my primary source of income, and I need to be able to run a sustainable business.
+So, providing access is important to me.
+And, at the same time, this is my primary source of income, and I need to be able to run a sustainable business.

-So, here's the model I've arrived at:
+Here's the model I've arrived at:

 • Sliding-scale (variable pricing):